 Don’t worry, there’s more!
-We’ll continue this interview in next week’s post, Agile vs ADDIE: Which Is Better for Learning Design?
+We continue this interview here: Agile vs ADDIE: Which Is Better for Learning Design?

 So What Is Agile; What’s the Process?

 By now we’ve defined Agile learning design as an extremely iterative process.
-By using collaborative teams (client collaboration included) and constant iterations and feedback, you end up with a faster and more flexible (aka: agile) process that arrives at more innovative solutions.
-But this is a fairly vague description of Agile, only accounting for the big picture.
+Through the use of collaborative teams—client collaboration included—and constant iterations/feedback, you end up with a faster and more flexible process.
+But this is still a fairly vague description of Agile, only accounting for the big picture.
 How does an Agile process actually work?
 Where does it even differ from ADDIE?
 Take a look at this flowchart and see for yourself: